On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups

-We proceed by the induction on the group order.
+\begin{proof} We proceed by the induction on the group order.
 For the group $C_2$, the subgroup $G'$ is the trivial group.
 Let $V=m\alpha,m\geq 1$.
-For $i^*_{e}S^V=S^{|m|}$, we use the reduced cellular structure such that there is only one cell in dimension $m$.
+For $i^*_{e}S^V=S^{|m|}$, recall that we use the reduced cellular structure such that there is only one cell in dimension $m$.
 We have the following diagram {

 } where $\psi_m$ is the $m$-th component of $\psi$.
 It is defined by